From your holiday home straight to the sea

 • luxury

-FAQ – Beachfront cabins in Sweden
+FAQ – beachfront cabins in Sweden

-Can I always swim from the property?
+Can we swim from the property?

 Do I need a fishing permit?